zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_rheo.rst

 type of a particle and therefore may be inappropriate in systems consisting of multiple atom types representing multiple fluid phases.
-However, two optional subarguments can follow the *shift* keyword, *exclude/type* and *scale/cross/type*.
+However, two optional subarguments can follow the *shift* keyword, *exclude/type* and *scale/cross/type* to adjust shifting at fluid interfaces.

 The *exclude/type* option lets the user specify a list of atom types which are not shifted, *types*.
-A wild-card asterisk can be used in place of or in conjunction with the *types* argument to set the coefficients for multiple pairs of atom types.
+A wild-card asterisk can be used in place of or in conjunction with the *types* argument to toggle shifting for multiple atom types.
 This takes the form "\*" or "\*n" or "m\*" or "m\*n".
 If :math:`N` is the number of atom types, then an asterisk with no numeric values means all types from 1 to :math:`N`.
 A leading asterisk means all types from 1 to n (inclusive).
 A trailing asterisk means all types